hirre/AutoREST/README.md

 ## Remarks
 * Basic SQL injection protection is implemented although you shouldn't count on it.
-* The connections string is entered in *appsettings.json*
+* The database connection string is entered in *appsettings.json*.
-* You can also extend the library with different database adapters.
+* You can also choose to extend the library with different database adapters.